-- (a) One (1) cyclone coal-fired boiler, identified as Boiler 12, with a design heat input capacity of 4650 million Btu per hour (MMBtu/hr), with construction completed in May 1974, with an electrostatic precipitator (ESP) with a flue gas conditioning (FGC) system for control of particulate matter, exhausting to Stack 4.
-Natural gas can be fired during startup. shutdown, and malfunctions.
-Boiler 12 has a selective catalytic reduction (SCR) system for NO_X control, and has continuous emissions monitoring systems (CEMS) for nitrogen oxides (NO_x) and for sulfur dioxide (SO2) and a continuous opacity monitoring (COM) system. - (c) One (1) natural gas-fired auxiliary boiler, identified as AUX1, rated at 109 million Btu per hour (MMBtu/hr), installed in 2003, equipped with low NO_x burners, exhausting to Stack AUX1, with a continuous emissions monitoring system (CEMS) for nitrogen oxides (NO_x). - (d) A coal storage and handling system for Boiler 12, completed before May 1974. - (1) One (1) railcar unloading station with particulate emissions controlled by wet suppression and partial enclosure, with a maximum throughput of 1500 tons of coal per hour. - (2) An enclosed conveyor system to the coal storage pile(s), with the transfer points underground or enclosed by buildings.
-A telescoping chute is used to drop coal to the storage pile(s). - (3) Coal storage pile(s) and coal pile reclaim, with fugitive dust emissions controlled by compaction and wet suppression. - (4) Coal conveyors and the coal junction house, with carryover wet suppression, additional wet suppression and/or foam application, and enclosed transfer points.
+- One (1) cyclone coal-fired boiler, identified as Boiler 12, with a design heat input capacity of 4650 million Btu per hour (MMBtu/hr), with construction completed in May 1974, with an electrostatic precipitator (ESP) with a flue gas conditioning (FGC) system for control of particulate matter, exhausting to Stack 4.
+Natural gas can be fired during startup, shutdown, and malfunctions.
+Boiler 12 has a selective catalytic reduction (SCR) system for NO_X control, and has continuous emissions monitoring systems (CEMS) for nitrogen oxides (NO_x) and for sulfur dioxide (SO2) and a continuous opacity monitoring (COM) system.
+A CDS Flue Gas Desulfurization System and a fabric filter baghouse were permitted to be installed on Unit 12 in 2013. - One (1) natural gas-fired auxiliary boiler, identified as AUX1, rated at 109 million Btu per (c) hour (MMBtu/hr), installed in 2003, equipped with low NO_x burners, exhausting to Stack AUX1, with a continuous emissions monitoring system (CEMS) for nitrogen oxides (NO_x). - (d) A coal storage and handling system for Boiler 12, completed before May 1974. - (1) One (1) railcar unloading station with particulate emissions controlled by wet suppression and partial enclosure, with a maximum throughput of 1500 tons of coal per hour. - (2)An enclosed conveyor system to the coal storage pile(s), with the transfer points underground or enclosed by buildings.
+A telescoping chute is used to drop coal to the storage pile(s). - (3)Coal storage pile(s) and coal pile reclaim, with fugitive dust emissions controlled by compaction and wet suppression. - (4) Coal conveyors and the coal junction house, with carryover wet suppression, additional wet suppression and/or foam application, and enclosed transfer points.